Diversity and Community Studies

 Dr. Molly Kerby

-Assistant Professor GWS/SRSC
+- Associate Professor GWS/SRSC

 In addition to my interests in teaching and research, I am the principle investigator of an interdisciplinary community/school gardening project in an at-risk neighborhood in Bowling Green, KY.
 I am also continuing work in Belize with a student-led craft cooperative and sales agreement between the village council of Gales Point and Western Kentucky University's Department of Diversity and Community Studies.
 The goal is to sell crafts produced by the villagers in the United States with all proceeds going to support the community of Gales Point.

 Aside from scholarly interests and activities, I also enjoy music (my first love), cooking, kayaking, and gardening.
 I am a member of a folk group called, “Just Us” – check us out!